arcnovus/wet-boew-x/README.md

 ## 🚨🚨 DISCLAIMER 🚨🚨

+**The contents of this repo are in use at several Government of Canada departments;
-**This is an independent, experimental, open source project that is not officially supported or endorsed by the Government of Canada at this time.**
+however, they remains independent, experimental, open source projects that are not officially supported or endorsed by the Government of Canada at this time.
+Use at your own risk.**